Installing ROCm-OpenCL runtime on Arch Linux

 ...

-Now that the installation is validated, let’s give hashcat
+Now that the installation is validated, let’s give hashcat a spin and see if it still complains

 about unstable drivers and implementations.